ipodao/alldoc/Lua/ProgrammingInLua/pinlua.md

     end
 ```

-Remember that the for loop adjusts its expression list to three results, so that it gets next, t, and nil; this is exactly what it gets when it calls `pairs(t)`.
 An iterator to traverse a linked list is another interesting example of a stateless iterator.
 (As we already mentioned, linked lists are not frequent in Lua, but sometimes we need them.)

 ```lua
     local function getnext (list, node)